-It has tied up with 270 partners for selling protect policies and uses their data from these products to sell other insurance products.
+It has tied up with 270 partners for selling protection policies and uses the data from these products to sell other insurance products.

-HDFC Life has recently added IDFC First Bank, RBL Bank, and Bandhan Bank as bancassurance partners.
-It has an established market position in the life insurance industry and boasts a market share of 36% as of 30th September 2021.
+HDFC Life has recently added IDFC First Bank, RBL Bank, and Bandhan Bank as bankassurance partners.
+It has an established market position in the life insurance industry and boasts a new business market share of 27.9% as of 30th June 2022.

 Insurance Stocks in India #2 – SBI Life Insurance Company Ltd

 It was started as a joint venture between the State Bank of India and BNP Paribas Cardiff, a French Institution.
 SBI has a 55.50% stake in it.
 It carries on the business of life insurance and annuity.

 SBI Life Insurance Company Ltd has an extensive presence across India with 947 offices and a network of 1,35, 902 agents, 14 bancassurance partners, 64 corporate agents, 110 brokers and 29,000 partner branches.

 Insurance Stocks in India #3 – ICICI Prudential Life Insurance Company Ltd